Statistics from Altmetric.com

 From an initial sample of 16 families, the sample followed up at 12 years consisted of 11 families (9 mothers, 3 partners of mothers, 9 maternal grandparents, and 6 of the mothers’ firstborn children).
 Mothers were 27–31 years of age.
 10 mothers had given birth to additional children.
 5 mothers were married, and 6 were single.
 2 families were receiving public assistance.
 1 mother lived in low income housing, and 3 mothers lived with their parents.
 Of the 7 remaining families, 4 owned their homes.

 Families were interviewed at 4 different time periods (approximately every 4 y).
 At the fourth follow up, the investigator interviewed each mother (and partner in 3 cases) about changes in her life since the last follow up and difficult and rewarding parenting situations.
 1 month later, parents were asked to describe additional difficult and rewarding parenting situations.
-Parents and the index child were then asked to discuss family routines.
-A private interview with the child addressed relationships with …
+Parents and the index child were then asked to …